 For all 9th - 12th grade students to be eligible for promotion to the next grade classification, students must have earned a minimum number of units, as specified below.
-Note: Policy IKE and/or Administrative Rule IKE-R may be revised during the 2023-24 academic year.
-If promotion requirements are changed, changes may be applicable immediately for all students.
-Students and families will be notified of any changes.

-To be promoted to grade 10, a student must pass a minimum of 4 units of credit to include:
+To be promoted to grade 10, a student must pass a minimum of 6 units of credit to include:

-One English Credit (English 1) Two Additional Credits, One Math Credit
+One English Credit (English 1) Four Additional Credits, One Math Credit

-To be promoted to grade 11, a student must pass a minimum of 10 units of credit to include:
+To be promoted to grade 11, a student must pass a minimum of 12 units of credit to include:

-Two English Credits (English 1 and 2), Four Additional Credits, Two Math Credits, One Science Credit, One Social Studies Credit
+Two English Credits (English 1 and 2), Six Additional Credits, Two Math Credits, One Science Credit.
+One Social Studies Credit

-To be promoted to grade 12, a student must pass a minimum of 16 units of credit to include:
+To be promoted to grade 12, a student must pass a minimum of 18 units of credit to include:

-Three English credits (English 1, 2 and 3, (Six Additional Credits, Two Science Credits, Two Social Studies Credits
+Three English credits (English 1, 2 and 3) Eight Additional Credits, Two Science Credits.
+Two Social Studies Credits